acoadmarmon/covid-autoencoder-cv/README.md

 <div align=center> <img src="https://latex.codecogs.com/gif.latex?H&space;=&space;\frac{\sum_{i&space;=&space;1}^m&space;u_i^d}{\sum_{i&space;=&space;1}^m&space;u_i^d&space;&plus;&space;\sum_{i&space;=&space;1}^m&space;w_i^d}" alt="Transforms 0"/> </div>

 where d denotes the dimension of data points.
 A value equal to one 1 denotes a highly clusterizable dataset, a value of 0.5 denotes a randomly distributed dataset, and 0 denotes a uniformly distributed dataset.

+The test gave a score of 0.62 for the embeddings, and indicated that the data points were clusterizable.

 ## Clustering
 Since we are dealing with a partially-labeled data set we will employ semi-supervised clustering on the auto-encoded image features (i.e. embeddings).
 Our embeddings will be split into a training and test set.
 We will train a K Means model on the training set.
 We will then evaluate the purity of this trained classifier on the labelled data in the test set.
 In order to tune our hyper-parameters (i.e. number of clusters, k) we will train 19 models, with k varying from 2 to 20, and see which model has the highest test set purity.
 This will be the final clustering model.
 The code for this entire methodology has been written and tested using a hypothetical data set.